aurora-is-near/doc.aurora.dev/blog/create-virtual-chain.md

 ## Setting the gas price

-Now, let's set up non zero gas price on your blockchain.
+Now, let's set up non-zero gas price on your blockchain.
 This ensures that:

 - Your users will pay the gas fees for the on-chain actions.
 - You will collect these gas fees to extract the value from your chain.